 \section{Conclusions}

-This article introduces a \emph{universal} time-series representation learning research and its importance for downstream time-series analysis.
+This article introduces \emph{universal} time-series representation learning research and its importance for downstream time-series analysis.
 We present a comprehensive and up-to-date literature review of universal representation learning for time series by categorizing the recent advancements from design perspectives.
-Our main goal is to answer how each fundamental design element---\emph{training data}, \emph{neural architectures}, and \emph{learning objectives}---of state-of-the-art time-series representation learning methods contributes to the improvement of the learned representation quality, resulting in a novel structured taxonomy with \textbf{26} subcategories.
-Although most state-of-the-art studies consider all design elements in their methods, only one or two elements are newly proposed.
-Given the current review of the selected studies, we find that decomposition, transformation, and sample selection methods in the data-centric approaches are still underexplored.
-In addition, we provide a practical guideline about standard experimental setups and widely used time-series datasets for particular downstream tasks, together with discussions on various open challenges and future research directions related to time-series representation learning.
+Our main goal is to answer how each fundamental design element---\emph{training data}, \emph{neural architectures}, and \emph{learning objectives}---of state-of-the-art methods contributes to the improvement of the learned representation quality, resulting in a novel structured taxonomy with \textbf{26} subcategories.
+Although most studies consider all design elements in their methods, only one or two elements are newly proposed.
+Based on the selected studies, we find that decomposition, transformation, and sample selection methods in the data-centric approaches are still underexplored.
+In addition, we provide a practical guideline about standard experimental setups and widely used time-series datasets, together with discussions on various promising research directions.
 Ultimately, we expect this survey to be a valuable resource for practitioners and researchers interested in a multi-faceted understanding of the universal representation learning methods for time series.